Chapter 12: Testability Features

 to generate this population:

-And of course if the annotation is not flexible enough, you can write your own data population as usual.
+And of course if the annotation is not flexible enough, you can write your own data population.

 The CQL above results in the usual C signatures.
 For instance: